IbrahimJebreen/warehouse/README.md

 ### Validate

 The `validate` method checks the validity of the provided from and to currency ISO codes.
-It throws an `ISOCodeException` if either of the currency codes is null or if they are not valid ISO codes.
+It throws an `InvalidISOCodeException` if either of the currency codes is null or if they are not valid ISO codes.

 Parameters:
 - `fromCurrency`: The ISO currency code for the source currency.
 - `toCurrency`: The ISO currency code for the target currency.

 Exceptions:
-- `ISOCodeException`: Thrown if the from or to currency is null or if they are not valid ISO codes.
+- `InvalidISOCodeException`: Thrown if the from or to currency is null or if they are not valid ISO codes.

 # DealIdValidator